Elizabeth Wilkins

 About Elizabeth

 Elizabeth Wilkins was the Chief of Staff to the Chair and Director of the Office of Policy and Planning.
 Before joining the FTC, Wilkins served as Senior Advisor to the White House Chief of Staff.
 Prior to that, she worked in several senior leadership roles at the Office of the Attorney General for the District of Columbia, including Senior Counsel for Policy and Chief of Staff.
 Wilkins also previously served as a law clerk to Associate Justice Elena Kagan of the U.S. Supreme Court, and to then-Chief Judge Merrick Garland of the U.S. Court of Appeals for the D.C.
 Circuit.
 Before law school, Wilkins was a policy advisor in the White House Domestic Policy Council.
+Wilkins began her career as a political organizer for SEIU 32BJ in New York City.
 She graduated magna cum laude from Yale University and holds a J.D. from Yale Law School.